MizaGBF/Rosetta-Public/readme.md

 ## Customize

 > [!TIP]
-> The following sections are for developing your own Command Cogs.
+> The following sections are for customizing the bots with your own Command Cogs, and so on.
 > You can skip if you don't plan to do so.

+### Adding a new Command Cog

 > [!TIP]
 > Check existing cogs if you need examples of more advanced behaviors.